Fetal and Newborn Care

 Congenital Cystic Adenomatoid Malformation (CCAM)

 Caused by an overgrowth of abnormal lung tissue, CCAM is a congenital condition detected during a routine ultrasound by your doctor.
-Our surgeons can remove this abnormal lung tissue, preferably when the child is three to six months old.
+Our surgeons can remove this abnormal lung tissue, preferably when the baby is three to six months old.

 -